 New York City is just one of those places where you gotta do it big.
 Maybe it’s because NYC is the unofficial capital of ‘Merica or because the city is fueled by money.
 While most $700+ per night hotel is a safe bet for a luxurious stay, not all are in the perfect location.
-This article lists the cities best hotels that are in luxurious locations.
-I am not talking about Times Square!
+This article lists the cities best hotels that are in truly luxurious locations (better than Times Square).

 Our Partnership with Booking.com.
 If you like our content, please book by clicking on our Booking.com links.
 The price is the same for you and we get a small commission that helps support our blog.
 We’ve partnered with Booking.com because they have the most options, great prices, and a solid loyalty program.

 $$$$+ | SoHo | 5 Star | Beautiful Design

 The Crosby Street Hotel is a wonder to the eyes which makes it perfect for people with great style and a large budget!
 The hotel is nestled into the center of Soho in the shopping and restaurant district.

 You are very close to many attractions such as Washington Square Park, Pier 25 & 27, Rockafeller Park, Ground Zero, Brookfield Plaza, and an easy bike ride to the Brooklyn Bridge.

 SoHo is by far my favorite area since there are tons of great hotel choices, things to do, restaurants, and acess.
 Lower Manhattan, where SoHo is, simply has a better vibe.